openxla/shardy/rfcs/2024-03-14-shardy-partitioner-rfc.md

 *   `k>1` is the **_actual size_** of this sub-axis (`k` should be a divisor of `n`).
 *   `n/(m*k)` is the **_post-size_**.
 It is the product of all sub-axis sizes to the right of (that are minor to) this sub-axis (if equal to 1 it means there are none, If larger than 1 it corresponds to a single or multiple sub-axes).

-However, the number of other sub-axes doesn’t make a difference when using a specific sub-axis `"x":(m)k`, and any other sub-axes don't need to be referenced in the tensor sharding if they don't shard a dimension or are explicitly replicated.
+However, the number of other sub-axes doesn't make a difference when using a specific sub-axis `"x":(m)k`, and any other sub-axes don't need to be referenced in the tensor sharding if they don't shard a dimension or are explicitly replicated.

 Going back to the example in motivation, we can shard the result as follows: